mauriciocarrazza/Data-Science-Projects/README.md

 Some projects consist of more than file, so they are located in a single folder. <br />

-## Mar-2023: Soccer Leagues Analysis and Machine Learning Models Evaluation
+## Mar-2023 - (Tech Interview) - Soccer Leagues Analysis and Machine Learning Models Evaluation
 Project from a technical interview that consists of two sections: The first one is a data processing and analysis of the Top 5 Soccer Leagues in Europe using Python's pandas, numpy, matplotlib and seaborn.
 The second one uses a wine dataset and consists of an EDA and evaluation of differents techniques used in Machine Learning. <br />
 **Link to the project**: https://github.com/mauriciocarrazza/Data-Projects/tree/main/soccer_and_ml <br />

-## Jan-2023: Analysis on Professional Profiles in Tech
+## Jan-2023 - (Tech Interview) - Analysis on Professional Profiles in Tech
 This project was a challenge to be admitted at a company for a Data Analyst Role.
 It consists of two sections: The first one is a data processing and analysis on tech profiles using Python and Tableau.
 The second one is the development of a classification model to optimize the hiring process of tech talents.
 I'm not sharing the datasets for this project.
 This project contain 4 files: the Jupyter Notebook with the code answer, a PDF with the challenge instructions, a Tableau workbook with some visualizations of the answers and a Power Point presentation to the stakeholders <br />
 **Link to the project**: https://github.com/mauriciocarrazza/Python-Projects/tree/main/analysis_tech_profiles <br />
 **Topics:**